 A stabbing sensation in your heels characterizes plantar fasciitis pain.
 The condition gets worse over time and eventually ruins the quality of your life.
 Fortunately, there are multiple conservative therapies available, and 90 percent of patients are pain-free within the first 10 months of plantar fasciitis treatment.
 Don’t allow your condition to get worse.
-Dr. Velimir Petkov and his team at Premier Podiatry in Clifton, NJ, deliver plantar fasciitis relief.
+Dr. Velimir Petkov and his team at a podiatry clinic in Clifton, NJ, deliver plantar fasciitis relief.
 Call them today to make an appointment.

 One of the most common causes of heel pain, plantar fasciitis occurs when the thick band of tissue connecting your heel and toes becomes inflamed.
 It’s a progressive, degenerative condition that not only hurts, but can also lead to falls and eventual disability.